shibatch/tlfloat/README.md

 * IEEE 754 compliant
   * Supports subnormal numbers, NaN, inf, and signed zero.

-* Supports a wide range or precisions
+* Supports a wide range of precisions
   * Half, float, double, quad, octuple
   * Returns correctly rounded results for arithmetic oprations, fma and sqrt
   * Returns 1-ulp precision results for other math.h functions
     * All functions, including trigonometric functions, return 1ulp-precision results for all input range

 * Portable
-  * Compatible with Linux, Windows, microcontrollers, wasm, CUDA (version 12)
+  * Compatible with Linux, Windows, microcontrollers, wasm, CUDA (version 12 or later)

 * Moderately optimized
   * Optimized for each architecture using intrinsics, etc.